ShaonMajumder/laravel-assesment-1/README.md

 -   Inserted:
     -   10 departments
-    -   100,000 fake employees with corresponding details using factories and seeders
+    -   100,000 fake employees with corresponding details using factories and seeders [With Chunking to handle large data]

 ### III.
 Employee Management APIs – 30 Marks